EASA introduces the 'APS MCC' course structure

 This new framework is intended to "equip a pilot with the knowledge, skills, and attitudes required to commence initial type rating training to the standards generally required by a commercial air transport operator".

-In recent years, most ATOs providing a Multi Crew Cooperation Course (MCC) have supplemented it with a Jet Orientation Course (JOC), and - although the JOC is not regulated - most airlines now require candidates to have completed a JOC.
+In recent years, most ATOs providing a Multi Crew Cooperation Course (MCC) have supplemented it with a Jet Orientation Course (JOC).
+Although the JOC is not regulated or recognised by the authorities, many airlines began required candidates to have completed an MCC and JOC.

-The APS MCC addresses this anomaly by incorporating 'advanced swept-wing jet aeroplane training' and 'advanced airline operations scenario training' followed by a final assessment.
+The APS MCC addresses this anomaly (and effectively renders JOC obsolete) by incorporating 'advanced swept-wing jet aeroplane training' and 'advanced airline operations scenario training' followed by a final assessment.

-The requirement for FSTD training is doubled from 20 hours to 40 hours.
+The requirement for FSTD training is doubled from 20 hours to 40 hours, and there are regular progress checks throughout training.

-There are regular progress checks throughout training, and only those students who achieve the required performance level in their final assessment can be issued with an APS MCC certificate.
+Most importantly, only those students who achieve a grading of 'Satisfactory' or above in their Final Assessment can be issued with an APS MCC certificate.

-Although there is currently no regulatory requirement for a pilot to complete an APS MCC instead of a basic MCC, it is likely that airlines will begin to adopt this as a requirement in their pilot recruitment.
+Although there is currently no regulatory requirement to complete an APS MCC instead of a basic MCC, it is likely that airlines will begin to adopt this as a requirement in their pilot recruitment.

 Ryanair, for example, is already stating on its cadet recruitment webpage that applicants holding a Certificate of Completion of APS MCC Training "will be given preference during selection" and "will be at a distinct advantage in the interview and assessment process".

-VA's new AirlineReady™ APS MCC will be available from April.
+VA's new AirlineReady® APS MCC will be available from late March.